 HaKsav VeHaKabbalah uses this definition to explain “Ve’simah be’fihem.”
 Torah needs to be taught in an organized and calculated fashion, guaranteeing that the information is not scattered in the students’ minds, but is neatly arranged.
 At times, a rebbi may need to give his talmidim large amounts of information.
 But if the material is transmitted in a disorganized or an unsystematic way, the students become overwhelmed and find it difficult to integrate the lesson in their minds, to understand how the various pieces of information fit together.
 By use of the word “simah,” which implies a more measured and purposeful method, Chazal associate the preferred procedure of teaching Torah to the careful placement of the ash in a neatly arranged and organized pile.
 All teachers are thereby urged to put forth their best effort at presenting the material in a slow, patient, and organized manner.
 This way, all the critical information can be properly and precisely understood and put into its proper context.

 Rav Yaakov Kamenetsky discusses the ideal rebbi described by our Chazal.
 In Malachi (2:7), we are taught: “Ki sifsei Kohen yishmeru daas ve’Sorah yevakshu mi’pihu ki malach Hashem Tzevakos hu — For the lips of the Kohen should safeguard knowledge, and people should seek Torah from his mouth; for he is a malach of Hashem, Master of Legions.”
-Based on this verse, the Gemara (Chagigah 15b) tells us that if a rebbi is “domeh le’malach Hashem, similar to an angel of G-d, we should learn Torah from him.
+Based on this verse, the Gemara (Chagigah 15b) tells us that if a rebbi is “domeh le’malach Hashem,” similar to an angel of G-d, we should learn Torah from him.
 If not, we should not.

 What exactly does a malach look like?
 How can we recognize the rebbi we are looking for?
-Rav Yaakov explains that malach is an omeid, a stationary being.
+Rav Yaakov explains that a malach is an omeid, a stationary being.
 It does not grow or evolve, but always stays the same.
 A human, however, is a mehalech, with the capacity to move, to grow and evolve (see Zecharyahu 3:7); he is, hopefully, in a constant state of forward progress.
 (See Tetzaveh, Staying Alive, on this subject.)
 A rebbi, though, explains Rav Yaakov, must be like a malach, where he is not concerned about his own growth and development, but the growth and development of his students.

 A true rebbi is only focused on the proper presentation of the appropriate material, and when needed, presents it in a simplified fashion.
 His role is to see that his students are the ones going places; they are the ones who need to grow as they learn, digest, and retain the material.
 Such a rebbi is like a malach, for his only ambition is to see his talmidim progress.